umar1997/azure-demo-project/demoApp/README.md

         - Public IP: A Public IP address is an IP address that is accessible from the internet and is used to expose resources, such as virtual machines, to external networks.

-3. Once created the following Apps will be created in your RG (Unless for some you chose an already existing service)
+3. Once created the following Apps will be created in your RG (Unless for some you chose an already existing service which is in another RG)
     - Virtual Machine
     - Public IP Address
     - Network Security Group
     - Virtual Network
     - Network Interface
+    - App Service Plan
     - Disk

 4. Can connect through the Portal